Rian-Carter/rpg/README.md

 `npm run start` - This runs an arbitrary command specified in the package's "start" property of its "scripts" object.
 If no "start" property is specified on the "scripts" object, it will run node server.js.

-`npm run build` - Build for production
+`npm run build` - Build for production.

 ## Known Bugs